alhajee/ckan/doc/contributing/test.rst

 ============
-Testing CKAN
+Testing FMLD
 ============

-If you're a CKAN developer, if you're developing an extension for CKAN, or if you're just installing CKAN from source, you should make sure that CKAN's tests pass for your copy of CKAN.
-This section explains how to run CKAN's tests.
+If you're a FMLD developer, if you're developing an extension for FMLD, or if you're just installing FMLD from source, you should make sure that FMLD's tests pass for your copy of FMLD.
+This section explains how to run FMLD's tests.

-CKAN's testsuite contains automated tests for both the back-end (Python) and the front-end (JavaScript).
+FMLD's testsuite contains automated tests for both the back-end (Python) and the front-end (JavaScript).
 In addition, the correct functionality of the complete front-end (HTML, CSS, JavaScript) on all supported browsers should be tested manually.

 .. seealso::

-   :doc:`CKAN coding standards for tests <testing>`
+   :doc:`FMLD coding standards for tests <testing>`
-     Conventions for writing tests for CKAN
+     Conventions for writing tests for FMLD

 --------------
 Back-end tests
 --------------

-Most of CKAN's testsuite is for the backend Python code.
+Most of FMLD's testsuite is for the backend Python code.
 You can run the code in a dockerized environment that replicates circleci, or you can use a virtual environment based testing.